meowgle/uplan-cli/README.txt

-do not distribute or copy!
+do not distribute without permission to

 Copyright 2020 meowgle llc